For many people another way of living starts with this book...

 << Take a look inside at these sample pages

-Join the D&D editors and some members of Lifespan, Laurieston Hall, Old Hall and Bamford Quaker Community for a panel discussion on what lessons we can learn from the experience of earlier intentional Communities.
+The D&D editors were joined by members of Lifespan, Laurieston Hall, Old Hall and Bamford Quaker Community for a panel discussion on what lessons we can learn from the experience of earlier intentional communities.
 What relevance they might have for the challenges faced today by people trying to set up similar groups and even what they may have to say about major political questions we face as a society today.

 One thing that we really want you to know:

 There are many different ways to live communally

 This is the classic idea of the commune in a big mansion in the country.
 Here are some places that fit that mould.

 Having a focus often helps.
 These places all have some spiritual or religious belief that underlies their existence.

 The D&D Reviews are more specialised books about particular types of community